 For more information, you can visit the website of Movimento Educação Livre (MEL), which is one of the leading homeschool associations in Portugal.

-Frequently Asked Questions about Education in Portugal
+Frequently Asked Questions about the Portuguese Education System

 Does Portugal have a good education system?